katavie/harvey/_posts/2017-11-11-irma-maria.md

 ### References

 Shultz, James M., and Sandro Galea.
 “Preparing for the Next Harvey, Irma, or Maria — Addressing Research Gaps.” *The New England Journal of Medicine*, 11 Oct.
 2017, doi:10.1056/NEJMp1712854.

-I got the photo in this post from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:ISS-52_Hurricane_Harvey_(7).jpg).
-It was solely created by NASA/Randy Bresnik and released into the public domain; more information on its licensing it available through the link.